The CEM Biofuture Platform Initiative is developing activities to tackle some of the key barriers to the development of a sustainable bioeconomy.

 Current activities include

-Biofuture Council
+Biofuture Industry Council

 The Biofuture Council serves as a vehicle for collaborating with Industry to showcase ways that bio-based Fuels, Chemicals, and Materials (FCM) can contribute to the Energy Transition and to a Net-Zero, Circular Economy.